 Organic & Natural

 Do you wonder about the steps involved in the organic processing of cotton khadi?
 We will discuss the processing of cotton, grown organically, into Organic Cotton Khadi in this blog.
-Organic Cotton Yarn Is Handspun And Handwoven To Produce Organic Khadi.
+Organic Cotton Yarn Is Handspun And Handwoven To Produce Organic Khadi Fabric.

 With low To Minimal Impact On Environment, the process of organic farming helps to Replenish And Sustain Soil Fertility, Reduce The Use Of Toxic, Non-Biodegradable Chemical Pesticides And Fertilizers, And Build Biologically Diverse Agriculture.
+With growing awareness about sustainability, demand for organic natural materials have also risen.
 Due to the nature of the artisanal supply chain being followed, we provide The Global Organic Textile Standards (GOTS) Certification only with the Raw material sourced for the Khadi fabric production Certified By CU Inspections & Certification India Pvt.
 Ltd.

 There are several stages in the process of organic cotton fabric manufacture.
 These include the following: